CP1401/Practicals/prac_01/README.md

     travelled (in km) and the travel time in minutes.
 The user will then be shown the average speed (in km/hour) over the trip.

-When you've decomposed these small problems into their parts, **write algorithms** for each of them using either pseudocode or flowcharts.
+When you've decomposed these small problems into their parts (word types), **write algorithms for each of them using either pseudocode or flowcharts**.
-At this stage, we're not too worried about getting the details 'perfect', we just want to get used to problem solving processes.
+At this stage, we're not worried about getting the details 'perfect', we just want to get used to problem solving processes.

 As you do this, think about what **assumptions** you're making.
 Good assumptions are an important part of IT and problem solving.